20 Internet Safety Tips, Facts

 19. Dark Psychology: Dark Psychology is a theoretical construct designed by New York State licensed psychologist and forensic psychology consultant. is defined as the study of the human condition as it relates to the instinctual, sociological and psychological nature of people to prey upon others that falls along a continuum ranging from purposive and/or instinctual to purposeless and anti-evolutionary or evil.
 All of humanity has this potential to victimize other humans & living creatures.
 While many restrain or sublimate this tendency, some act upon these impulses.

 Dark Psychology assumes that this production is purposive and has some rational, goal-oriented motivation 99% of the time.
-The remaining 1%, under Dark Psychology, is the brutal victimization of others without purposive intent or reasonably defined by evolutionary science or religious dogma.seeks to understand the cognitive, affective, behavioral and perceptual states that lead to predatory behavior.
+The remaining 1%, under Dark Psychology, is the brutal victimization of others without purposive intent or defined by evolutionary science or religious dogma.seeks to understand the cognitive, affective, behavioral and perceptual states that lead to predatory behavior.

 Within the next century, the growth of Information and Communications Technology (ICT,) iPredators and their acts of theft, violence and abuse will become a global phenomenon and societal epidemic if not squashed.
 Segments of iPredators include cyberstalkers, cyberbullies, cyber terrorists, cyber criminals, online sexual predators and political/religious fanatics engaged in .
 Just as views all criminal/deviant behavior on a continuum of severity and purposive intent, the theory of iPredator follows the same framework, but involves abuse, theft, assault and victimization in cyberspace.